Drive section

 Why drive this stretch

 Drive this stretch when you want Ohio to feel more complete before Pennsylvania takes over.
-Ashtabula gives the segment real eastern-side weight, Geneva keeps it tied to the first live Ohio pass, and Conneaut makes the state-line transition feel deliberate instead of implied.
+Ashtabula gives the segment real eastern-side weight, Geneva keeps it tied to the first live Ohio pass, and Conneaut makes the state-line approach feel deliberate instead of implied.

 Stop chain